π

 Improving UX

 There are tons of ways we can improve the overall user experience.
-Things like creating complex nested automations, collaborating across teams and new node discoverability could be so much better for our existing user base.
+Things like creating complex nested flows, collaborating across teams and new node discoverability could be so much better for our existing user base.

 There are also fundamental backend improvements we can do to make everything faster, even more scalable and powerful.
 For example, we recently added parallel step execution which made large automations up to 32x faster.
 We have several more core platform improvements we plan on implementing like this.